Pycatchown/writeUps/FCSC2020/rootkitty/README.md

 }
 ```

-This is a big function here, is the Ida pseudo of the function that hijacked the real getdents, this one is pretty big, and since we're on a CTF, I'd rather go to the essential.
+This big function here, is the Ida pseudo code of the function that hijacked the real getdents, this one is pretty big, and since we're on a CTF, I'd rather go to the essential.
 I'm looking for an explaination of two last things :
 * How does this module will help me in exploitation ?
-* Why can't `ls` can't give me the right filenames of `ecsc_flag_` files ?
+* Why can't `ls` give me the right filenames of `ecsc_flag_` files ?

 This means we're looking for two things, a bug, and anything in the code that could mean a filename change.

 For the bug, it's pretty simple, our super pwner eyes catches two `strcpy` function on which we have the controle of one of the parameters, one is here for exemple,
 `v12 = strcpy((char *)&v23, (const char *)(v2 + 19));`.
-We control the second parameter, src, or here, v2, which is, at the stop defined as a pointer in a2, our second function's argument.
+We control the second parameter, src, or here, v2, which is, at the beginning defined as a pointer in a2, our second function's argument.
 According to the documentation, we believe a2 (so, v2) is a pointer to a `dirent` structure, which holds informations about a file, here again.
 ```c
 struct dirent {
     long     d_ino;